-As noted, the LMP was approved in 2009 however, after collecting and analyzing water quality data under and EPA approved Quality Assurance Program Plan (QAAP) that indicated declining water quality, as well as a myriad of other concerns, in 2019 the Coeur d'Alene Tribe retracted their support as an adopting government to the 2009 LMP.
-In order for the Tribe to demonstrate their concerns, they produced a critique of the LMP for a more complete understanding of the Tribe's position concerning the effectiveness of the LMP.
+As noted, the LMP was approved in 2009.
+However, after collecting and analyzing water quality data under an EPA approved Quality Assurance Program Plan (QAAP) the Coeur d'Alene Tribe retracted their support of the LMP in 2019, as an adopting government.
+Declining water quality, as well as a myriad of other concerns prompted the Tribe's retraction of support.
+The Tribe detailed their concerns about LMP effectiveness in a written critique.
 The Tribe has asked EPA to formally evaluate how they will use their CERCLA authorities to address the legacy of mining pollution in Coeur d'Alene Lake.
-In 2021, the Tribe will conduct the following activities outside of the LMP process:
+In 2022, the Tribe will conduct the following activities outside of the LMP process:

-- Continue to improve Scientific Understanding of Lake Conditions through Monitoring, Modeling, metals, nutrients, and physical parameters. - Tribal staff will continue to utilize the AEM3D and LOADEST models utilizing real-time data collected from the Lake and four meteorological stations - Tribal staff will continue to implement a Eurasian watermilfoil Treatment Program as well as aquatic plant surveys in the southern lake. - Tribal staff will continue to work with EPA identify potential opportunities to align nutrient reduction and remedial efforts in the Lower Basin. - Provide draft updates to draft Lake Status Report will be provided to the TLG for feedback prior to distribution to the BEIPC. - Identify nutrient reduction projects along tributaries with the assistance from stakeholders - Tribal staff will continue to partner with the University of Idaho-Community Water Resource Center (U of I CWRC), CDA2030, Panhandle Health District, CDA Chamber of Commerce, interested citizens, and IDEQ to support the Basin high school students through The Confluence Project (a hands on 'place based' learning program address watershed science based solutions), the Bay Watchers Program (a citizen science program with landowners around the Lake), and the Our Gem Coeur d'Alene Lake Collaborative. - Tribal staff will continue to support The Local Gems program for local businesses through 2021.
-This program recognizes businesses and organizations that are taking action to protect basin water quality. - The Tribe will engage in the new NAS review of all relevant party lake water quality information. - The Tribe will continue to request that EPA develops criteria and conducts a review/ evaluation of their decision to "defer" a remedy for the Lake.
+- Continue to improve scientific understanding of lake conditions through monitoring and modeling of metals, nutrients, and physical parameters. - Tribal staff will continue to utilize the AEM3D and LOADEST models utilizing real-time data collected from the Lake and four meteorological stations. - Tribal staff will continue to implement a Eurasian watermilfoil Treatment Program as well as monitor aquatic plant communities in the southern lake. - Tribal staff will continue to work with EPA to identify potential opportunities to align nutrient reduction and remedial efforts in the Lower Basin through modeling and coordination. - Provide updates to the draft Lake Status Report to the TLG for feedback prior to distribution to the BEIPC. - Identify nutrient reduction projects along tributaries with assistance from stakeholders. - Tribal staff will continue to partner with the University of Idaho-Community Water Resource Center (U of I CWRC), CDA2030, PHD, CDA Chamber of Commerce, interested citizens, and IDEQ to support the Basin high school students through The Confluence Project (a hands on 'place based' learning program addressing watershed science based solutions), the Bay Watchers Program (a citizen science program with landowners around the Lake), and the Our Gem Coeur d'Alene Lake Collaborative. - Tribal staff will continue to support The Local Gems program for local businesses through 2022.
+This program recognizes businesses and organizations that are taking action to protect basin water quality. - The Tribe will continue to engage with and provide data to the NAS for their 'Status Review and Analysis of Coeur d'Alene Lake Water Quality" through Fiscal Year 2022. - The Tribe will continue to request that EPA develops criteria and conducts a review/ evaluation of their decision to "defer" a remedy for the Lake.